-Next Steps: Leo Babauta created this great piece about how to meet your deadlines on the envatotus+ blog.
+Next Steps: Read this great piece about how to meet your deadlines.

 Often, many people are involved in creative projects.
 Hence, it’s important that everybody is on the same page.
 But how do you achieve that goal?
 Here, project status reports are the key to success.
 They’ll allow you to share your progress with all stakeholders, while identifying potential risks or issues.
 The content of the report depends on the audience.
 A project status report for your CEO might differ from the weekly report you’re sending the client.